statechannels/statechannels/packages/nitro-protocol/docs/contract-devs/force-move.md

 title: ForceMove.sol
 ---

+ForceMove.sol is a base contract that is not actually deployed: it is inherited by NitroAdjudicator.sol, which is deployed.

 ForceMove is a state channel execution framework.
 It:

 1. Specifies a programmable state format and state transition rules;